au190/au190_mqtt_irrigation/README.md

 ### Md settings (Cat alarm)
 ```
-Number of maximum motion detection is 3.
+Number of maximum motion detection is 6.
 Switching ON|OFF you can Enable|Disable Md settings.
 If you attach IR sensor or Md sensor you can trigger irrigation on a specific Zone.
 Md on time - irrigation will turn ON for this specific time.
 Duration: Can be set from (10 sec - 10 min).
 If there is no set Start time|End time allways will be active.
 You can specify Start time|End time when will be active.
-If the Zone is triggerd 10 times in 5 minutes, it will be suspended until manual intervention(Switching ON|OFF all the system).
+If the Zone is triggerd 10 times in 5 minutes, it will be suspended until manual intervention(Manual Switching ON|OFF all the system).
 ```

 ### Protection

 ```
 Switching ON|OFF you can Enable|Disable all the Protections or you can Enable|Disable one by one.
-MotorRunTout  - If the motor is running more then scecified, Irrigation system will be suspended until manual intervention(Switching ON|OFF all the system).
+MotorRunTout  - This information is getting form the motor power consuption.
+If the motor is running more then scecified, Irrigation system will be suspended until manual intervention(Switching ON|OFF the system).
 Can be set from (60 sec - 18 hours).
 WaterLimTout  - If the water in the well ran out of water, Irrigation system will be suspended for the specified time, after that automaticaly return to normal wrok.
 Can be set from (60 sec - 18 hours).
 RainLimTout   - If rainy day, automatic irrigation will be suspended for the specific time.
 This info can be set from weather station (OpenWeatherMap).
 ```